Hyuk Shin: 153 Joombas Music Group

-In 2011, Shin established independent music production and music publishing company "Joombas Music Group" with offices in Los Angeles, New York, and Seoul.
+In 2011, Shin established Joombas Music Group, an independent music production and music publishing company with offices in Los Angeles, New York, and Seoul.
 Joombas began producing for major K-pop labels such as SM Entertainment and TOP Media, working to bring fresh, new sounds to the music industry.
-In 2011, he and Joombas were brought-in to contribute to the production and writing of EXO's debut album MAMA in the song "Angel."
+In 2011, he and Joombas were brought in to contribute to the production and writing of EXO's debut album MAMA in the song "Angel."
 Exo's debut album MAMA was released in Korea and China in two language editions - Exo-K's Korean version and Exo-M's Mandarin version, and both versions hit No. 1 in Korea (Gaon Chart) and China (SINA Chart).